 Schools must use the funding to make additional and sustainable improvements to the quality of the PE, School Sport and Physical Activity (PESSPA) they offer.
+This means that you should use to they offer.
 This means that you should use the Primary PE and sport premium to: